 Moyamoya disease is a condition of progressive blockage of your internal carotid arteries.
 These vessels make up two of the four arteries that bring blood to your brain.
 When they become blocked, as in moyamoya disease, you could potentially suffer a stroke or cerebral hemorrhage.

 The cause of moyamoya disease is unknown, although genetic and environmental factors are thought to be involved.
-Between 6-12% of patients with moyamoya disease have a family history of the condition.
+Between six percent and 12 percent of patients with moyamoya disease have a family history of the condition.
 Abnormalities on chromosomes 3, 6, 8, and 17 have been linked to familial (inherited) moyamoya disease.

 Moreover, a specific abnormality in a gene that codes for a smooth muscle protein called alpha actin (ACTA2) has been found in patients with familial (inherited) and nonfamilial (uninherited) forms of moyamoya disease.
 This ACTA2 abnormality is called a susceptibility gene for moyamoya disease and is also linked to early onset coronary artery disease.